 Additionally, patients who undergo any type of facelift procedure will only have the lower two-thirds of their face treated and so many patients who have had a facelift desire eyelid surgery and/or a brow lift to achieve a fully rejuvenated facial appearance.
 For information on recovering from a facelift procedure, you can read our blog ‘Facelift Recovery In Dallas, Texas’.

 Most patients who are recovering from a brow lift procedure have gauze or bandages placed across their forehead after the surgery.
 In some cases, brow lift patients require a drain to be inserted to help with excess fluid build-up.
 Just like after a blepharoplasty procedure, swelling and bruising are potential side effects and a cold compress can be applied to help with the swelling.
 Most patients recover from the procedure within ten days and should also ensure to keep the incision sites clean to prevent infection.

-When recovering from a blepharoplasty procedure it is extremely important that patients follow all the instructions from their surgeon.
+When recovering from any type of eyelid surgery it is extremely important that patients follow all the instructions from their surgeon.
 This blog should have provided potential patients with some insight into what the recovery period will be like.
 However, it is important if you desire to undergo the procedure that you research other aspects of the procedure such as the average cost, surgical technique, and the potential risks.
 For information on the average price of the various techniques you can read our blog ‘The Average Cost Of A Blepharoplasty Procedure In Dallas’.